ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 3.  `external-link-based-on-origin` - With this setting, links will be validated based on their origins.
 If a link's origin differs from the current origin, it is categorized as external link and will open in a new tab.
 Conversely, links originating from the same domain will be treated as internal link and open in the same tab.

-If this appears to be a more favorable approach, we should consider implementing it instead of the previously mentioned `external-link` attribute approach.
+If this appears to be a more favorable approach, we will implement it instead of the previously mentioned `external-link` attribute approach.

 _Methods_